This post has been sponsored by North Dakota Tourism, but, of course, all words and opinions are my own.

 Trek to the top of Crow Flies High just west of New Town, and see the same view that William Clark saw when looking out for Meriwether Lewis.
 At 2,086 feet above sea level, onlookers will have a postcard-like view of Lake Sakakawea, the Four Bears Bridge and when the tides are low, the ruins of Sanish (the old town was flooded after the completion of the Garrison Dam).
 While there are no defined trails on Crow Flies High, hiking to the top is very easy, as the terrain is mostly grass.
-However, if you are planning on going hiking, then you should make sure to check out these hiking guides here.

 Located near Bismarck, Hawktree is an 18 round links-style design golf course.
 The course utilizes the natural terrain and native grasses in its design, providing breathtaking views at every hole.
 Hawktree is open to the public and boasts a wonderful restaurant so you can relax and enjoy a meal after the round.
-Your love of golf doesn’t have to end there though.
-Continue the fun with your friends and play another round with a golf simulator, (click here for more information) in the comfort of your own home.
-Build upon your skills so when you return to Hawktree, you have a better chance of being victorious.

 Located in the southwestern part of the state, the Enchanted Highway features a collection of the world’s largest scrap metal structures.
 Each larger-than-life structure has a car pull-out and some have picnic areas.
 The highway, conceived by artist Gary Greff, stretches 32 miles between the towns of Gladstone and Regent.
 And if you’re wanting the full Enchanted Highway experience, stay for a night at The Enchanted Castle in Regent.

 Located in the heart of North Dakota’s badlands, the Maah Daah Hey Trail at Theodore Roosevelt National Park is a hidden gem and a biker’s dream.
 Biking through the park is a great way to see all the park has to offer.
 In addition to the trail, all paved roads in the park are open to bicycles, and there are many pull-outs for bikers to stop, rest, and enjoy the sights of the Badlands (but watch out for bison!).
-Dakota Cyclery in Medora is a great starting off point and also provides tours and bicycle rentals.

 Paddling down the free-flowing Missouri River is a great way to spend the day.
 Paddle from town to town, bird watch, enjoy the sun and stop at one of the many landings or sandbars for a picnic lunch.
 However, the river can be swift at times so caution must be exercised.
 Many local companies also offer guided paddle tours for all levels.